mobxjs/mobx-state-tree/API.md

 ## types.union

 types.union(dispatcher?, types...) create a union of multiple types.
-If the correct type cannot be inferred unambigously from a snapshot, provide a dispatcher function of the form (snapshot) => Type.
+If the correct type cannot be inferred unambiguously from a snapshot, provide a dispatcher function of the form (snapshot) => Type.

 **Parameters**